 Throwing away old light bulbs

-LEDs don’t contain anything harmful so can also be disposed of in your normal household waste.
+LEDs don’t contain anything harmful so can also be disposed of in your normal household waste too.

-Now that we’ve (hopefully!) shed some light on choosing the right light bulb, have a look at our blog here which will give you advice on using lighting in your home to achieve different looks.
+Now that we’ve (hopefully!) shed some light on choosing the right light bulb, have a look at our blog lighting buying guide which will give you advice on using lighting in your home to achieve different looks.